mahotilo/LinkChecker/README.md

 # [LinkChecker](https://github.com/mahotilo/LinkChecker) - Link Checker plugin for Typesetter CMS

 ## About
-Check links and image sourses on the current page
+Check links and image sources on the current page

 - checking results are stored for one month
 - sortable results table